 Initial research has shown that meth alters brain structures responsible for decision-making, and impairs a user’s ability to suppress habitual behaviors that become counterproductive.
 The changes in brain structure and function demonstrated in the research highlight why meth addiction is so complicated to treat.

-Additionally, it gives us a better understanding as to why relapse is so prevalent early in treatment.
+Additionally, it gives us a better understanding of why relapse is so prevalent early in treatment.
 Users describe the depression associated as crippling, and many feel that using the drug is in their best interest.

 Those who struggle with meth abuse understand how much the drug has damaged their lives may try to quit cold turkey.
 Unfortunately, the cravings, compulsive behaviors, lack of medical or social support, and discomfort are going to push someone right back into meth use.
 Several studies, as we’ve highlighted above, discuss why meth users have such a high relapse rate.